1magines/CelestiaPraedicere/README.md

 * **Advanced Feature Engineering**: Implements a `distance_r` feature, which is the calculated radial distance of a body from the Sun ($\sqrt{x^2+y^2+z^2}$).
 This simple yet powerful feature provides the model with critical spatial context that is not immediately apparent from the raw coordinates, significantly boosting its ability to distinguish between orbits.

-* **Interactive 3D Visualization**: Features a standalone web application built with a Flask backend and a Three.js frontend.
-This tool allows users to upload the dataset, trigger the ML prediction pipeline in the backend, and receive data back to render and animate the predicted orbital paths in an intuitive 3D environment.

 ## 📂 Repository Structure
-The repository is organized to clearly separate data, source code, results, and the web application.
+The repository is organized to clearly separate data, source code, and results.
 ```
 CelestiaPraedicere/
 │